youngist/clean-blog/_posts/2013-07-10-a-meta-data-test.md

 title: "A Metadata Test - {young}ist"
 headline: A Metadata Test
 tagline: "It's just for fun!"
+excerpt: A practice article full of nothingness in order to test the jekyll logic.
+I now know I need to have excerpt otherwise the entire article is shown, because of default excerpt values through jekyll.
 tags:
 - women
 - students